 Antioxidant vitamins like vitamin C, and minerals like manganese and zinc, help to combat oxidative stress and may offer benefits to cardiovascular health.
 There have been many claims regarding kelp’s abilities to fight chronic disease, including cancer.

 Recent studies have explored the role of sea vegetables in estrogen-related and colon cancers, osteoarthritis, and other conditions.
 Researchers found that kelp can slow the spread of colon and breast cancers.
-A compound found in kelp called fucoidan may also prevent the spread of and prostate cancer.
-This doesn’t mean that kelp should be used to cure any diseases or be considered a guaranteed protection against disease.
+A compound found in kelp called fucoidan may also prevent the spread of

 Weight Loss Claims